DeanAyalon/fms-docker/readme.md

 > The service may be named `filemaker` in some cases.<br>
 TODO check

+> If not working, composing the container down and up again may help.

 # Errors
 ## Installation
 ### Failed to fetch URL    Temporary failute resolving 'DOMAIN'